Loading...

 Add Protein

-Sprinkle some cinnamon on your oats, as it may help improve insulin sensitivity.
+Sprinkle cinnamon on your oats.
+Some studies suggest it can help improve blood sugar control.

 healthspan-mbl